Jenya-b/Jenya-b/README.md

 - :briefcase: I study the stock market and investment instruments.

-- :fire: I like to cook on fire.
+- :fire: I like cooking on fire.

 ---